 Most homes in the UK will only have a single phase power supply and you would probably be aware if you have access to a 3-phase supply (though it is always worth asking a qualified professional).

 All our heater models up to 9 kW can function on 3 phase, single phase - 1 neutral (UK) and single phase - 3 neutrals (Norway) with the use of the Narvi N2014E Power Card (see below for more information).

 10.5 kW electric sauna heaters require a 3-phase power supply.
-The larger commercial sauna heaters such as the Narvi Ultra Big will require a specialist dedicated power supply.
+The larger commercial sauna heaters will require a specialist dedicated power supply.

-All our Narvi and Kota Electric sauna heaters have the option to use alternative control units and power supplies with the exception of the Narvi Steam Ready.
-We strongly recommend using the Narvi2014E power card, control unit and thermostat kit as it is the quickest, safest and easiest way to install the heaters on the U.K. 230v 1N system with all the necessary elements included.
+All our electric sauna heaters have the option to use alternative control units and power supplies with the exception of the Narvi Steam Ready.
+We strongly recommend using a power card supplied by the heater manufacturer, control unit and thermostat kit as it is the quickest, safest and easiest way to install the heaters on the U.K. 230v 1N system with all the necessary elements included.
 However, the heater is compatible with other standalone control units should you wish.

-The Narvi NC Electric, Narvi Trio and Narvi Slim electric sauna heaters are now built with these control units integrated.
+Most electric sauna heaters are built with these control units integrated.
 Whilst these heaters can also be sold without should you wish to use a different controller and power card, having the integrated option from the point of manufacture makes the P.S.U. and control unit cheaper to produce and therefore cheaper for you.